Jackiemoss574/Unit2.PartyPlanner/README.md

-# Unit2.PartyPlanner
+# Party Planner

-"Event Organizer's Party Tracker: A web app for managing party details.
-Features include viewing all parties, adding new events, and deleting outdated ones.
-Built with HTML, CSS, JavaScript, Node.js.
+A simple web application for managing party events.

+## Features
+- View a list of parties
+- Add new parties
+- Delete parties

+## Usage
+- To view parties, simply open the app.
+- Use the form to add a new party.
+- Click the 'Delete' button to remove a party from the list.